Trans 101

 One goes up and in on each side.
 Then you pull the penis down and back to rest between your butt cheeks.
 Don’t pull too hard, or too far, or wedge it in there hard or anything.
 But that’s where it goes.

-Okay, now what?
+But okay, you’ve successfully done your first tuck!
+Now what?
 Try walking around.
 Try bending over.
-Try SITTING.
+Try sitting down.
 Now imagine doing that for… an hour.
 Two hours.
 Eight hours.
+All day every day that you have to leave your home, or maybe all day every day if it makes your dysphoria better.
 Welcome to a tiny portion of the trans woman experience!

 Oh and any time you have to pee, guess what?
 Undo and redo all of it.